About

 In general, my research juxtaposes histories of computing and automation with ethnographies of platform labor and care work.
 I’m currently writing about collective action in the tech industry around AI’s relationship to both labor rights and environmental impacts.
 My work has been published in academic journals such as Social Media + SocietyCultural Studies, and Social Text and in popular outlets including WiredThe Verge, and The Baffler.

 I received my Ph.D. from the Department of Media, Culture, and Communication at New York University, my M.A. in Social Sciences and Anthropology from the University of Chicago, and my B.A. in Anthropology from Kenyon College.
-My work has been supported by the National Science Foundation, the Mellon Foundation, the American Council of Learned Societies, the Intel Science & Technology Center for Social Computing, the Consortium for History of Science, Technology, and Medicine, and the Social Sciences and Humanities Research Council.
+My work has been supported by the National Science Foundation, the Internet Society Foundation, the Mellon Foundation, the American Council of Learned Societies, the Intel Science & Technology Center for Social Computing, the Consortium for History of Science, Technology, and Medicine, and the Social Sciences and Humanities Research Council.

 Contact